LineageOS/android_hardware_nvidia_arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    to implementations of GIC600 and GIC600-AE with revisions less than or equal to r1p6 and r0p2 respectively.
 If the platform sets GICV3_SUPPORT_GIC600, then this flag is enabled; otherwise, it is 0 (Disabled).

+-  ``GIC600AE_ERRATA_WA_1568841``: This flag applies errata 1568841 workaround
+   for the affected GIC600-AE implementations.
+It applies to implementations of GIC600-AE with revisions less than or equal to r0p2.
+If the platform sets GICV3_SUPPORT_GIC600, then this flag is    enabled; otherwise, it is 0 (Disabled).

+-  ''GIC600AE_ERRATA_WA_2079287'': This flag applies errata 2079287 workaround
+   for the affected GIC600-AE implementations.
+It applies to implementations of GIC600-AE with revisions less than or equal to r0p2.
+If the platform sets GICV3_SUPPORT_GIC600, then this flag is enabled; otherwise, it is 0 (Disabled).

 --------------